Evis-S/credit-risk-classification/report-template.md

-# Module 20 Report Template
+# Module 20 Report Credit-risk-classification

 ## Overview of the Analysis

+* The purpose of this analysis is to generate a model that will be able to correctly identify 'healthy loan' and 'high risk loan' applicants based on application factors.

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include: